LynchLab/DaphniaVariantCall/README.md

 	======================================

 	chmod 755 qsub_all_pbs-novoalign.sh

 	./qsub_all_pbs-novoalign.sh

 	======================================

-Then wait for the results.
+Then wait for the results and outputs.

 ========================End======================